-I have only been able to go to Stage Wine Bar once, but it was enough to stick in my memory as one of my favorite evenings I’ve had in Victoria.
-The menu is oriented towards sharing dishes (which is my favorite way to eat) but the servings are large enough to have your own if you are bit more protective over your food.
+If wine is your drink of choice then I would recommend checking out Stage Wine Bar.
+The menu is oriented towards sharing dishes (which is my favourite way to eat) but the servings are large enough to have your own if you are protective over your food.
 The real highlight here is the wine board.
-They have small tasting portions of at least 15 wines, which means you can sample a few as you slowly eat your meal.
+They have small tasting pours of at least 15 wines, which means you can sample a few as you slowly eat your meal.

 Any visit to Victoria would not be complete without a visit to the Royal BC Museum.
-I particularly encourage you to visit the exhibitions on our First Nations People- they have a rich and lengthy history in BC and it is fascinating to learn about.
+I particularly encourage you to visit the exhibitions on the First Nations People; they have a rich and lengthy history in BC and it is fascinating to learn about.
 The Imax theatre in the museum is also a great way to spend a rainy afternoon.

-If you are a garden/flower/green thumb type person then Butchart Gardens might be your idea of a perfect afternoon.
-Covering about 55 acres, the gardens are a Canadian National Historic site and provide a relaxing afternoon.
+If you are a garden/flower/green thumb type then Butchart Gardens will be your idea of a perfect afternoon.
+Covering about 55 acres, the gardens are a Canadian National Historic site with the Butchart family beginning the project in 1912.
 Be sure to visit when it’s not pouring!
-In the summers, many evenings you can watch a lovely firework show from the grounds.
+Note that most summer evenings end with a lovely firework show you can admire from the grounds.

 WHERE TO STAY

 I typically love staying in Airbnb’s when I travel, and Victoria is no exception.
 There is no shortage of great apartments right in the center of town.
-When you are looking at Airbnb’s, look for those located close to Government street and no further than Fisgard street.
-I often try and stay close to Johnson street and Pandora street.
+When you are looking at Airbnb’s, look for those located close to Government Street and no further than Fisgard Street.
+I often try and stay close to Johnson and Pandora Street.
 As always, if you are new to Airbnb use my link to get a discount for your first time use (find the link here)

-If you are feeling like exploring elsewhere, try the Oak Bay Hotel.
-A beautiful area that’s only a 15 min drive from downtown Victoria.
+If you are feeling like exploring elsewhere, try the Oak Bay Beach Hotel.
+A beautiful area that’s only a 15 min. drive from downtown Victoria.
 If you stay in Oak Bay, make sure to try Vis a Vis (a cozy little French restaurant).

 Victoria has many amazing shops to explore (and is home to a few of my favourite shops ever).
-In the downtown I would recommend heading over to Little Gold which carries my favourite jewelry pieces.
+In the downtown, I would recommend heading over to Little Gold which carries wonderful jewelry pieces.
 Think delicate, understated and hand crafted designs.
-Also, they carry some beautiful perfumes in the back of the shop.
-If you are looking for something handmade and local, head over to Picot Collective- I am currently saving for a hand woven blanket from there.
+If you are looking for something handmade and local, head over to Picot Collective; I am currently saving for a hand woven blanket from there.
 A little further in is Green Kiss, an amazing green beauty supply store.
-If you are thinking of or interested in making the switch to green make-up, their staff is by far the best and most knowledgeable I have come across.
+If you are thinking of or interested in making the switch to green make-up, their staff is by far the best and most knowledgeable.

 Folk Apparel carries some amazing clothes that are both comfy and elegant at the same time (which is winning!).
-Pigeonhole Home Store is my favourite shop in the Victoria area.
+Pigeonhole Home Store is another standout shop in Victoria.
 Located in Fernwood, Pigeonhole is the place to get some home design inspiration.
-They carry everything from small pieces of furniture, candles, amazing pottery, and kitchen ware.
-Stage Wine Bar is fairly close to this shop so that is another bonus.
+They carry everything from small pieces of furniture, candles, amazing pottery, and kitchenware.
+Stage Wine Bar is fairly close and is the perfect end to a shopping day.

 As always happy adventuring!